simonasSimas/rest-baigiamasis/README.md

 Forms Rest-Api

-It is a Rest-Api created in order to have a possiblity creating forms with varying answer formats.
+A Rest-Api used to create forms with varying answer formats.

 Functions are:
 Create a new Form;